 ... // TODO: Record image MIME type. trace.putAttribute('imageType', file.type); ...

-Firebase Performance SDK was designed to be able to be loaded asynchronously, so it won't negatively impact the performance of web app during page load.
-Before SDK is loaded, the Firebase Performance Monitoring defined api is not available.
-In this scenario, you are still able to add custom trace by using User Timing API.
-Firebase Performance SDK will pick up the durations from measure() and log them as custom traces.
+The Firebase Performance Monitoring SDK was designed so it could be loaded asynchronously, and so it wouldn't negatively impact the performance of web apps during page load.
+Before the SDK is loaded, the Firebase Performance Monitoring API is not available.
+In this scenario, you are still able to add custom traces by using the User Timing API.
+Firebase performance SDK will pick up the durations from measure() and log them as custom traces.

 We are going to measure the duration of loading app styling scripts using User Timing API.

-public/index.html, add the following line to mark the starting of app styling scripts load.
+public/index.htmlfile, add the following line to mark the start of the app styling scripts load.

-The entry you have created here will be automatically collected by Firebase Performance Monitoring SDK.
-You will be able to find a custom trace called "loadStyling" on Firebase Performance console later.
+The entry you have created here will be automatically collected by Firebase Performance Monitoring.
+You will be able to find a custom trace called

 After adding Firebase Performance Monitoring to your code, follow these steps to deploy your code to Firebase Hosting: